AnweshDahal/vesper-house-cdn/README.md

 ```curl
 https://cdn.jsdelivr.net/gh/[username]/[repo_name]/[branch_name]/[file_name]
 ```
 > :information_source: You can also use the `@` symbol to specify a version number or commit hash or use `latest` to get the latest version of the file.
+Also you can add `.min` to the end of your file name and __jsdelivr__ will minify the file for you

 Try it out yourself, I'm still learning so if you have any suggestions or improvements please let me know.